 Over the next 5 years the growth projections for occupier demand of office space shows Manchester and the Thames Valley as being the strongest areas with Leeds, Birmingham and Oxford showing a lot of promise.

-At Spatial Office Environments, we have witnessed this new found confidence first hand.
-Along with the influx of new businesses in the Manchester area, our own experience is showing that long established businesses are now expressing a revived desire to improve their own surroundings.
+As for ourselves, Spatial Environments have witnessed this new found confidence first hand.
+Along with the influx of new businesses into the Manchester area, our own experience is showing that long established businesses are now expressing a revived desire to improve their own surroundings.

 We have found a substantial increase in the number of city centre office lettings across the UK who are turning to interior design and office fit out specialists like ourselves to help them stand out from the evolving crowd.
 We have seen an increase in businesses sharing our firm belief that beautifully designed and well-crafted workspaces breed a better working environment and subsequently improve employee satisfaction and retention.